paulmakepeace/refine-client-py/README.md

 --output=advanced.json --splitToFiles=true --suffixById=true
 ```

-Because our project "advanced" contains duplicates in the first column "email" this command will store only one file `advanced_danny.baron@example1.com.json`.
+Because our project "advanced" contains duplicates in the first column "email" this command will overwrite files (e.g. `advanced_melanie.white@example2.edu.json`).
 When using this option, the first column should contain unique identifiers.

 ### See also